vseryakov/backendjs/README.md

 links, i.e. when i make explicit connection to other account, and bk_reference table is automatically updated with reference for that other account that i made a connection with it.
 No direct operations on bk_reference is allowed.

 This is implemented by the `connections` module from the core.
-To disable this functionality specify `-deny-modules=connections`.
+To enable this functionality specify `-allow-modules=connections`.

 - `/connection/add`
 - `/connection/put`